mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

       the minimum value in case the target is less than any of the stops in the second argument.

-      The second argument is an `NSDictionary` object representing the interpolation’s stops, with numeric zoom levels as keys and expressions as values.
+      The second argument is an <code>NSDictionary</code> object representing the interpolation’s stops, with numeric zoom levels as keys and expressions as values.
    </td>